I

 worth fifty thousand bucks.

-I find my moods are
+I find my moods are8.
+To Fish Camp

 jagged as the rocks.
 Today I climb